Remote Ergonomics: How to hack your home working setup

 - Cardiorespiratory fitness affected

-As we have transitioned to working from home, our movement everyday may have decreased significantly because everything is in such close proximity.
+As we have transitioned to remote working from home, our movement everyday may have decreased significantly because everything is in such close proximity.
 We no longer have to commute, walk down the hall to a meeting, walk to see a colleague, head to the communal printer or café.
 Everything is a mere hop, skip and a jump at home.

 Joan Vernikos’s work showed that it takes at least 32 times (spread throughout the day) from sitting to standing to help reduce some of the risks associated with a sedentary lifestyle.

+Consider the importance of remote ergonomics.
 It’s not how long you sit or stand for; it’s how often you interrupt sitting or standing that is important.
 If you can move 2-3 times per hour for 30-60 seconds this is great.
 If you find this might be too much distraction, then 5-10 minutes every hour is recommended.

 If you’d like to break up sitting with some standing work the easiest and most cost-effective way to do this is to grab the ironing board.
 It’s a flat surface and height adjustable!
 Otherwise you could take your calls whilst standing up or implement standing breaks in your video calls.
 Make it a team activity between topic discussions.

-10-15 minutes of standing every hour can be useful to interrupt sitting, stretch your body, increase blood circulation and get your muscles working.
+When remote working, 10-15 minutes of standing every hour can be useful to interrupt sitting, stretch your body, increase blood circulation and get your muscles working.
 You should though, take some time every day to take a walk and stretch.
 Dynamic and functional body movements are a great way to warm up the body before you tackle your day ahead.

 Whilst getting your body into a neutral posture and moving regularly are vital for your health and comfort there is one last aspect of your workspace to consider and that’s the ambient environment.
 Things like lighting, temperature and biophilia.